 Whilst Haiti was spared the worst of recent (September 2017) Hurricane Irma and Hurricane Maria, communities in some parts of the country were impacted by high winds, heavy rains and flooding.

-Haiti has been selected as a priority country for ETC preparedness under the ETC2020 strategy.
-As part of the ETC preparedness stream WFP, as lead of the ETC, joined with GSMA on a mission to Haiti (Port au Prince) in November 2017.
-The ETC met with key stakeholders including the Department of Civil Defence (DPC), telecommunications regulator (CONATEL), Digicel, AGERCA and a number of humanitarian agencies.
+Haiti is as a priority country for ETC preparedness under the ETC2020 strategy.
+As part of the ETC preparedness activities, WFP as lead of the ETC, partnered with GSMA on a mission to Haiti (Port au Prince) in November 2017.
+The ETC met with key stakeholders including the Direction of Civil Protection (DPC), telecommunications regulator (CONATEL), Digicel, AGERCA and a number of humanitarian agencies.
 This follows an initial ETC preparedness mission to Haiti led by the US Department of State and World Vision International in 2016.

 Telecommunications regulator: National Council of Telecommunications (CONATEL)

 Restrictions: 5.2GHz and HF radio requires frequency authorisation

 There are two mobile networks operators in Haiti:

 Digicel: mobile data (3G/4G), fibre optic and microwave links

 Natcom: mobile data (3G/4G), fibre optic and microwave links

 Access Haiti: ISP, fixed and wireless point-to-point links

 Hainet: ISP, wireless point-to-point links